 Leslie Leasure is a chaplain, writer, and group facilitator.
 She was the founding program director at the Ignite Institute at Pacific School of Religion – a center specializing in connecting spirituality, social justice work, and innovation.
 At Ignite she helped develop and facilitate a range of workshops focused on meaning and work, empathy, and inclusive spirituality.
 While at Ignite, she guided PSR through the Ashoka U Changemaker Campus certification process.

-Leslie has been working with people in recovery for more than 26 years in various professional and volunteer roles, including serving on community and state advocacy boards, working at a SLE for homeless women struggling with SUD, and serving as a chaplain intern on the psych/addictions unit at John Hopkins Hospital.
+Leslie has been working with people in recovery for more than 26 years in various professional and volunteer roles, including serving on community and state advocacy boards, working at a SLE for homeless women struggling with SUD, and serving as a chaplain intern on the psych/addictions unit at Johns Hopkins Hospital.
 She currently teaches spirituality classes and provides client spiritual care at Bayside Marin and Merritt Peralta Institute, the chemical dependency treatment center at Alta Bates Summit Medical Center in Oakland.

 She holds an MFA in creative writing from Indiana University, an MDiv from Pacific School of Religion, and is an ordained minister with the United Church of Christ.
-She is the founding curator of Into the Wilderness, an online church start created in 2014 and a guest faculty member at the Chaplaincy Institute’s Interfaith Studies program and at the American Baptist Seminary of the West.
+She is the founding curator of Into the Wilderness, an online church start created in 2014 and has been a guest faculty member at the Chaplaincy Institute’s Interfaith Studies program and at the American Baptist Seminary of the West.
 Leslie has done advocacy in the areas of substance abuse treatment access, prison reform, anti-racism, and LGBTQ/SGL rights.
 Member of Spiritual Directors International.